Oekaki-Connect/web-novel-static-generator/README.md

 ### Password Protection

 If you use password protection, you should not have your main repo public.
-This static generator wants you to have two different github repos one for the source code and your project files, and another which you publish to.
-Although you're not required to publish to a github repo.
+This static generator wants you to have two different GitHub repos one for the source code and your project files, and another which you publish to.
+Although you're not required to publish to a GitHub repo.
 It's a static site generator, you can upload the static files to any server.

 Secure premium or beta content with client-side encryption: